 It is your responsibility to remove all your furniture, floor coverings and belongings from the property before you hand in your keys and end your tenancy.
+Don't forget to check the loft.
 If you do not do this, we will have to charge you for their removal.
 Please don't dump anything outside, as we will have to charge you for its removal and disposal.
 The Council will pick up any unwanted household goods - chairs, settees, fridges, cookers etc - for no charge.
 Just call them on 0161 954 9000 to tell them what you want them to move and to arrange a collection date.
 And, if your unwanted items are in really good condition, why not take them to your local charity shop?